practicaldsc/fa24/portfolio/index.md

 You may not be interested in any of the above datasets, or may already be doing research/other work involving a dataset that is of particular interest to you.
 If that's the case, you _may_ be permitted to use a different dataset. **To request approval**, send Suraj (rampure@umich.edu) an email with the following:

-1. A one paragraph description of why you've chosen the dataset you've chosen and what your plans for analysis are.
-Comment on what makes you drawn to it over the default options, what preliminary questions you plan to answer, and what features you plan to use in a predictive model.
-Part of our filtering is making sure that your plans are sufficiently scoped for the homework – that is, your proposal isn't too easy and isn't too difficult – so the more details, the better.
+1. A one paragraph description of why you’ve chosen this dataset and your plans for analysis.
+Comment on what draws you to this dataset over the default options, what preliminary questions you plan to answer, and what features you plan to use in a predictive model.
+Part of our filtering is making sure that your plans are sufficiently scoped for the homework – that is, your proposal is neither too easy nor too difficult – so the more details, the better.
 1. Proof that you already have access to the data you want to work with.
 Ideally, attach a link to the data source or the file so that we can see it ourselves and verify that your plans are possible.

 **The deadline to request approval to use a different dataset is the same as the deadline of the checkpoint, November 25th.** Once you email Suraj with the above, you should hear back within 48 hours with your approval or denial and reasoning.
 Note that submitting the checkpoint is not the same as requesting approval; the only way to request approval to use a different dataset is to email Suraj with answers to the questions above.
 After November 25th, if you haven't requested approval, you **must** choose one of the default three options.